GGyll/Reactify/README.md

 # Reactify
-Create rooms for listening to music together, YOU create a room YOU decide if other users have access to play/pause and how many votes are needed to skip the current song.
+Create rooms for listening to music together, You can create a room and decide if other users have access to play/pause and how many votes are needed to skip the current song.

 Written with Django rest-framework as a backend and React (Router V6) on the frontend using mainly functional components.
 Music data is pulled using JSON by the backend through the Spotify API.